cicerakes/Game-Time-Master/README.md

 Feel free to request for more games to be added by creating an issue [here](https://github.com/cicerakes/Game-Time-Master/issues).

 ## Feature Roadmap
-- Add option to display dates as well.
+- Display dates.
-- Add an option to refresh and display every second.
+- Refresh and display every second.
+- Manually set time zone (for when auto detect is wrong).
+- Add custom game servers.

 ## External Scripts
 `moment.min.js` `moment-timezone-with-data-10-year-range.min.js`